Philosocode/philosocode-blog/_posts/courses/web-hero/2019-01-26-getting-started.md

   2. Teach you everything you need to know to start programming and build your own web-based projects.

+## What Do I Need To Know?
+We will start from the very beginning.
+I will assume that you know nothing about programming, so as long as you're generally familiar with how to use a computer, you will be okay.

 ## Setup
 The first thing you'll need is a browser...
 Well, if you're reading this, I guess you already have that.
 If you don't have a preference, I would recommend using Google Chrome because it will make following along with the lessons easier.
 However, most modern browsers should be okay.

 You'll also need a text editor (program to write code in).
 I would recommend getting "VS Code", which is awesome and free to use.
 You can download it [here](https://code.visualstudio.com) or by searching for it on Google.
-If you don't want to use VS Code, "Atom" (free) or "Sublime Text" are also great text editors.
+There are other great text editors out there, but for this tutorial, I will assume that you are using VS Code.

 ## Course Format